Rustam-Shrestha/mlops-assets/README.md

 - Out-of-fold target encoding → prevent leakage
 - Smoothing with global mean + alpha → stabilize rare categories
 - Unseen categories → fill with global mean

+🧠 NYC Taxi Fare Prediction – Learning Summary
+This repository documents the foundational concepts and modeling techniques explored while working on the NYC Taxi Fare Prediction task.
+It includes preprocessing strategies, baseline modeling, validation, feature engineering, hyperparameter tuning, and ensembling.

+📊 Data Preprocessing
+Identified and handled missing data using mean, median, or constant values for numerical features.

+For categorical features, used either the most frequent category or introduced a new category to preserve missingness information.

+Used pandas methods like .isnull() and .sum() to detect missing values.

+🧮 Baseline Modeling
+Built simple models to validate the pipeline and generate initial submissions:

+Global mean prediction for all test rows.

+Grouped mean prediction based on passenger count.

+Gradient Boosting model using raw numeric features.

+🧪 Validation Strategy
+Used a 30% holdout split from the training data for local validation.

+Compared local RMSE with Public Leaderboard scores to assess correlation.

+Learned that consistent improvement in local validation often reflects positively on the leaderboard.

+🏗️ Feature Engineering
+Extracted hour from pickup_datetime to capture temporal patterns.

+Planned further features like ride distance and location-based signals.

+Observed leaderboard improvements with each new feature added.

+📐 Hyperparameter Tuning
+Studied the concept of hyperparameters and their role in model performance.

+Explored Ridge regression as an example, where the alpha parameter controls regularization.

+Learned about tuning strategies:

+Grid Search

+Random Search

+Bayesian Optimization

+Focused on Grid Search for manually evaluating discrete parameter values.

+🔗 Model Ensembling
+Learned two ensemble strategies:

+Blending: Averaging predictions from multiple models.

+Stacking: Using predictions from base models as features for a second-level meta-model.

+Understood that top competition solutions often rely on ensembles rather than single models.

+📤 Submission Strategy
+Generated submission files from model predictions on the test set.

+Recognized that test labels are hidden, so leaderboard feedback is essential.

+Learned to submit strategically due to daily submission limits.